 The smell will go away after about an hour once the mixture has dried on your cards, but just those few small dabs will be enough to deter your dog and keep them away from your cards.
-It’s important to note, however, that your dog’s underlying issue will still remain so they’re just going to start looking for something else of yours to chew on.

 Why Did My Dog Chew Up My Credit Cards?